This post was most recently updated on November 30th, 2018

 As you already aware IVF stands for In Vitro Fertilization.
-IVF involves retrieving eggs from a women ovaries and fertilizing them with sperm outside the women womb.
+IVF involves retrieving eggs from a woman ovaries and fertilizing them with sperm outside the woman womb.

-The fertilized egg is called an embryo and this embryo can then be frozen for storage or transferred to a women uterus or a surrogate.
+The fertilized egg is called an embryo and this embryo can then be frozen for storage or transferred to a woman uterus or a surrogate.
 Surrogate is a woman who carries your pregnancy.